MatinM-96/Results-/README.md

 # GIS Evaluation Results

-This repository contains raw evaluation outputs for a PhD study on language-model use in GIS workflows.
-The files are kept close to the original execution format so that individual runs can be inspected, counted, and re-analysed without relying only on summary tables.
+This repository contains raw evaluation outputs from a doctoral study on language-model support for GIS workflows.
+The files are preserved close to their original execution format so that individual runs can be inspected, counted, and re-analysed without relying only on summary tables.

 The repository is intended as a result archive, not as a polished software package.
-It contains prompts, query descriptions, configuration files, model outputs, logs, latency values, token estimates, SQL validation fields, and task-completion indicators.
+It contains prompts, query descriptions, configuration files, model outputs, execution logs, latency values, token estimates, SQL validation fields, tool-use information, and task-completion indicators.

 ## Repository Structure